 The subjects are connected to a mains supply of electricity.
-The electric meter and switchgear are located within the entrance vestibule.
+The electric meter is located below the kitchen sink unit.
+The consumer unit is located at high level within the ground floor hall.

 Gas

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.